Irish Wolfhound Diet - Keep it Simple, Keep it Fresh

-You may either own or are thinking of owning one of the largest breeds of dog, and therefore you need to be really conscientious with their diet.
-They have a lot of growing to do and through diet and nutrition you can actively help keep your Wolfhound as healthy as possible.
-Just remember that an Irish Wolfhound puppy gets 10,000% bigger in it’s first year of life, so it needs plenty of energy (food) to get that big.
+You may either own or are thinking of owning one of the largest breeds of dog, and therefore you need to be conscientious with their diet.
+They have a lot of growing to do, and through diet and nutrition, you can actively help keep your Wolfhound as healthy as possible.
+Just remember that an Irish Wolfhound puppy gets 10,000% bigger in its first year of life.
 The better the fuel, the healthier the animal.
-The pedigree, breeding and rearing of puppies gives them a good foundation in life.
-This however is just the beginning of what makes the dog; it is the continuation of this good start, the rearing and training which plays a huge role in the final health and wellbeing of your dog.
-Do not take any short cuts with the diet.
+The pedigree, breeding and rearing of puppies give them a good foundation in life.
+However, is just the beginning of what makes the dog; it is the continuation of this good start, the rearing and training which plays a huge role in the final health and wellbeing of your dog.

-We all have own methods and favourite ways of feeding our Wolfies and in sharing mine, I am not saying it is the right way, nor the only way, but it is a diet which I have found suits my Irish Wolfhound puppies and adults alike.
-You need to take many factors into account: the amount of exercise that you give your dogs, the conditions in which they are reared, and the individual dog.
+We all have own methods and favourite ways of feeding our Wolfhounds, and in sharing mine, I am not saying it is the right way, nor the only way, but it is a diet which I have found suits my Irish Wolfhound puppies and adults alike.
+You need to take many factors into account: the amount of exercise that you give your dogs, the conditions in which reared, and the individual dog.
 Above all with changing your dog's diet, you need to take it slowly, have patience and observe.
-Observe the energy levels of your dog and look for changes, observe their coat, it's shine, it's texture.
+Watch the energy levels of your dog and look for changes, observe their coat, it's shine, it's texture.
 Observe their overall condition, observe their behaviour and one of the most important things to observe is their poo!!
-Sorry, but yes, this is a very good indication of their health and dietary needs.
+Sorry, but yes, this is an excellent indication of their health and dietary needs.

 "Keep it simple, keep it fresh" is now the foundation and mantra to keeping my hounds fit and healthy,

 I like to vary my dogs’ and puppies’ raw diets between for example: